 - All applicants are required to complete the online application and submit the non-refundable $35 application fee.
 In addition, freshmen must request their high school send an official transcript of their records directly to the Office of Admissions.

 - The freshman applicant is required to take the ACT or SAT and request that the official scores be sent to 3501 University Avenue, Stop 8357, Grand Forks, ND 58202.
 ACT Scores = UND Code #3218.
 SAT Scores = UND Code #6878

 - All applicants are required to complete the safety and security questions on the online application.

 - Each applicant must provide the Health History & Immunization Form completed by his or her family physician or mailed from his/her high school.
 This form is provided online to each accepted student and should be returned to the Student Health Service before enrollment.

-- Beginning fall 2016, all new admitted full-time students who wish to enroll at the University are required to submit a non-refundable $200 confirmation deposit, by May 1 (set by the National Association for College Admission Counseling) to reserve their seat.
+- All new admitted full-time students who wish to enroll at the University are required to submit a non-refundable $200 confirmation deposit, by May 1 (set by the National Association for College Admission Counseling) to reserve their seat.
 The deposit will be applied to their tuition bills.
 Students can still confirm after May 1 priority deadline, space permitting.